CharlesGaydon/Evolution-Simulation/README.md

 - Charles GAYDON
 - Baptiste LAC

+### Organisation

+- `display/` contains the R-script used to display the fitness graph;
+- `docs/` contains the server used to display the plasmid evolution;
+- `environments/` contains the target environment's description for the expression of the genes;
+- `paramsfiles/` contains the `.ini` files used to describe the simulation's parameters;
+- `plasmids/` contains the different plasmids used in the simulations;
+- `simulations/` contains the simulation's results (history and plasmids).

 ### Usage

 This code is designed for Linux.
-First, use:

-	conda env create --file EvoEnv.yml

-to install a conda env - or install the dependencies manually using pip3.
+1. First, install a conda env containing the dependencies

+	`conda env create --file EvoEnv.yml`

-Then activate the EvoEnv environment:
+2. Then, activate the EvoEnv environment

-	source activate EvoEnv
+	`source activate EvoEnv`

- and run:
+3. Run a simulation:

-	python start_evol_simulation.py params_evo.ini
+  `python start_evol_simulation.py paramsfiles/params_evo.ini`

 #### Coding Conventions